GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/syllabus.md

 ### Final Package ###
  To complete the course, you must submit the Final package by the deadline May 10th. *Failure to submit the complete final package will result in no grade being assigned*
  You must submit the following:
 <b> 1.
-Code </b> Please check with instructor or your faculty mentor to see what your specific requirements are.
+Code </b> (Github repo) Please check with instructor or your faculty mentor to see what your specific requirements are.
    * The most recent working version of your project's code (on Github project repo)
    * A README file that explaints how to install all libraries needed, what paths need to be set up etc to get your project running.
+   * README file should also contain instructions for follow-on projects (for future SD projects) if applicable.
-   * A simple test program that can be run at the command-line that will run only if everything is correctly installed
+   * (If applicable) A simple test program that can be run at the command-line that will run only if everything is correctly installed

 <b> 2.
 Equipment </b> (if applicable): If your project involved equipment bought by the Department, please return the equipment before noon on May 10th